You’re expecting a delivery from USPS and you have received a “Delivered, Left with Individual” tracking update.

 Problems start when the recipient of the package delivery cannot be found.
 Here, you will need to make inquiries fast to get to the bottom of who took the delivery.

-This may include contacting USPS (via your local post office) so that the worker that made the delivery can shed more light on the circumstances.
+This may include contacting USPS (via your local post office) so that the worker who made the delivery can shed more light on the circumstances.

 - Related Content: Does the Post Office Text You About a Package (USPS)?